 Contractor will provide draft Information Document Requests as well as analysis of documents and responses received.

 Contractor will provide a Transfer Pricing Analysis Report for taxpayers designated by the MDOR from the taxpayers included in the Audit and Legal Analysis Summary Reports.
 This will include any and all information needed to satisfy the requirements under IRC § 482 and the Mississippi Code.
 This report will be in a form to submit as evidence in administrative hearings or trials in court.
+The report should contain all of the information necessary to support the tax adjustments based on IRC Section 482.
+It can be an accumulation of numerous documents related to the adjustment, but should also include an expert’s summary of the proposed adjustment that may be used in administrative hearings or court.

+MDOR acknowledges that strict adherence to the provisions of IRC (1986) Section 482 and its regulations requires complete facts and the documentation, and that reports will be consistent with those provisions, to the extent possible, and necessary, based upon the facts and circumstances of each taxpayer.

 Contractor will provide audit and litigation support for all actions taken on the taxpayers designated for a Transfer Pricing Analysis Report.
 This shall include providing an expert witness at the Board of Tax Appeals and court.

 Contractor will train MDOR employees on Transfer Pricing Analysis methods and provide assistance in reviewing and responding to taxpayer transfer pricing studies and other taxpayer correspondence.
+On-the-job training of MDOR dedicated staff assigned to work with the Contractor in the course of an audit and other types of training will qualify as responsive to this RFP.
+However, training provided in a classroom type atmosphere to MDOR staff may result in higher evaluation score using the criteria listed in Section 7.9 of this RFP.

 Appendix A